USS Philadelphia (CL-41): 1944

 Philadelphia underwent overhaul at New York and then engaged in refresher training in Chesapeake waters until 19 January 1944, when she steamed from Norfolk as an escorting unit for a convoy arriving Oran, Algeria on 30 January.

 Philadelphia joined the gunfire support ships off Anzio on 14 February and provided support for the advancing ground troops through 23 May.
 On this same day she collided with the USS Laub (DD-613).
 She then sailed to the British naval yard at Malta, where repairs to her bow were effected.
 After overhaul at Malta, she joined Admiral C. F. Bryant’s Task Group 85.12 (TG 85.12) at Taranto, Italy.
 The cruiser served as one of the escorting units for the group, which reached the Gulf of Saint-Tropez, France, on 15 August.
 At 0640, she teamed with Texas and Nevada and, with other support ships, they closed the beaches and provided counter-battery fire.
 By 0815, the bombardment had destroyed enemy defenses, and Major General William W. Eagles’ famed "Thunderbirds" of the 45th Army Infantry Division landed without opposition.

 After replenishing ammunition at Propriano, Corsica, on 17 August, Philadelphia provided gunfire support to the French army troops on the western outskirts of Toulon.
-Four days later, her commanding officer, Captain Walter A. Ansel, accepted the surrender of the fortress islands of Pomeques, Château d'If, and Ratonneau in the Bay of Marseilles.
+Four days later, her commanding officer, Captain Walter A. Ansel, accepted the surrender of the fortress islands of Pomeques, Château d'If, and Ratonneau in the Bay of Marseille.
 After gunfire support missions off Nice, she departed Naples on 20 October and returned to Philadelphia, Pa., arriving on 6 November.